brinzunza/portfolio/web-portfolio/public/you-are-wrong/urwreadme.md

 *What does that take…?*

-Manually writing they argument into ChatGPT? —————>**Too long.**
+Manually writing they argument into ChatGPT?
+- **Too long.**

-Put ChatGPT voice mode? ——————>**It’ll interrupt and respond to everything we say instead of what the other person says.**
+Put ChatGPT voice mode?
+- **It’ll interrupt and respond to everything we say instead of what the other person says.**

-Muting and unmuting ChatGPT when the other person talks? ——————>**Too many buttons needing to be pressed.**
+Muting and unmuting ChatGPT when the other person talks?
+- **Too many buttons needing to be pressed.**

 These all reduce the attention I can put to the other person.
 A proper solution is one that can keep the conversation flow, provide accurate information, and requires no manual effort.
 The solution?